douglascybersec/AutomaticIPv4-Calculator/README.md

 3. **Run the Appliction**
      - Open the extracted folder and locate the main executable file.
      - On Windows: Double-click the autoipv4.exe file with an icon.
-     - On macOs: Double-click the autoipv4.app file with an icon.
-     - On linux: Run the autoipv4 file.

 4. **Explore the GUI**
      - You will be greeted by the Automatic IPv4 Calculator's intuitive and customizable GUi.